 THE FIREHOUSE TEAM

 Elaine Waterman brings over 11 years of arts education and programming experience to the Firehouse Art Center.
-Elaine completed her BFA from The College of William and Mary in Sculpture with a minor in Art History.
+She holds a degree in Fine Art and English Literature from the College of William and Mary, and a Masters Certificate in Art Adminstration from CU Boulder.
 With a Fashion Design and Illustration degree from the Fashion Institute of Technology, Elaine started her career in the arts as a Fashion Designer in NYC, working for Bloomingdales as well as Marvel Comics.
 As a professional artist, Elaine has exhibited in galleries from New York to Los Angeles.
-Prior to her current position, she served as the Studio Project Coordinator at the Boulder Museum of Contemporary Art as well as the Education Program Coordinator at the Longmont Museum and Cultural Center.
+Elaine comes to the Firehouse after serving as the Studio Project Coordinator at the Boulder Museum of Contemporary Art as well as the Education Program Coordinator at the Longmont Museum and Cultural Center.
+Her goal is to provide support and resources to local artists and increase awareness, funding and access to the arts for all.
 Elaine’s biggest passion is introducing students, young and old, to the artist within, and she believes that art can be a powerful agent of social change.
-She is committed to working with curator, Brandy Coons, to exhibit art that dynamically engages viewers and encourages creative discourse.
-Elaine feels that community involvement is a top priority and is looking forward to expanding the Firehouse Art Center’s community outreach through innovative programming for adults and children.
+Elaine is excited to spearhead the curation of the Firehouse’s three gallery spaces and hopes to continue exhibiting art that dynamically engages viewers and encourages creative discourse.

 Grace Gutierrez is a Longmont, Colorado based artist working in a variety of mediums including painting, ceramics, sculpture, and video art.
 Her work celebrates her mixed-race, Chicanx identity, and is a response to deeply personal experiences as well as her family’s experiences navigating culture, heritage, and stereotypes.
 She is inspired by Mexican folk art, folklore, and literature.
 Constant reflection of community and cultural pride helps Grace build sentimental narratives to encourage empathy, equity, and pride within our communities.